(Updated Jan. 14, 2021)

 Copays are similar to deductibles in that they are usually a fixed amount paid each time you use your insurance plan.
 However, copays tend to be smaller than deductibles because they are used with greater frequency and lesser circumstances.
 This may include routine checkups or annual exams.

-Coinsurance is defined as your share of the costs of health care, usually a percentage.
-This kicks in after you finish paying the deductible.
+Coinsurance is defined as your share of the costs of healthcare, usually a percentage that kicks in after you finish paying the deductible.
 The percentage paid by the patient can also vary a good amount depending on the plan.

 While it will be more involved than this, here’s a very basic summation of what to consider with each element we’ve discussed:

 Deductible – A plan with a high deductible will offer more affordable monthly payments.
-Try your best to figure out how often you need care to see if the deductible works for you.
+Try your best to figure out how often you need the care to see if the deductible works for you.
 Keep in mind that some insurance plans may cover certain services before you pay the deductible.

 Coinsurance – In most cases, the lower your monthly payments are, the higher the coinsurance payment will be.